rajanssi/minipl-interpreter/documentation/accounting.md

 29.5 - Worked on parsing and started work on semantic analysis - 1h

 30.5 - Worked on symbol table - 2h

+31.5 - Worked on semantic analysis for arithmetic expressions - 3h